middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-3-academic-programs.md

 Joint BA in International Policy/MA in Nonproliferation and Terrorism Studies

-Joint MA in International Policy and Development/ MA in International Trade

-Joint MPA/MA in International Policy and Development
+Joint MPA/MA in International Policy and Development (for students admitted fall 2024 or earlier)

-Joint MPA/ MA in International Trade
+Joint MPA/ MA in International Trade (for students admitted fall 2024 or earlier)

 Joint MA Translation and Interpretation / MA in Translation and Localization Management

-**Certificate Programs**
+**In-Person Certificate Programs**

-The Middlebury Institute awards certificates in following areas of study:

 Certificate in Financial Crime Management

 Certificate in Nonproliferation Studies

 Certificate in Terrorism Studies

+**Online Degree Programs**

+The following degree programs are offered with [Middlebury Institute Online](https://www.middlebury.edu/institute/online/resources)

+MS in Cybersecurity (MSCYBR)

+MA in International Education Management (MAIEM)

+MA in Localization Project Management (MALPM)

+MA in Organizational Leadership (MAOL)

+MPA in Sustainability (MPA)

+MA in Teaching English as a Second Language (MATSOL)